tucher/JsonFusion/README.md

 - No data-driven recursion in the parser: recursion depth is bounded by your C++ type nesting, not by JSON depth.
 With only fixed-size containers, there is no unbounded stack growth.
 - Error handling via a result object convertible to bool, with access to an error code and offset.
 C++ exceptions are not used.

-## Performance

-### Competitive with hand-written RapidJSON code
-Benchmarks on realistic configs show JsonFusion within the same range as RapidJSON + manual mapping, and sometimes faster, while avoiding the DOM and hand-written conversion code.

 ## Positioning